simoncdn/kasa/README.md

 => npm start

-I hope you like it, I'm open to commentaries.
+I hope you like it, I'm open to feedbacks and commentaries.